Who Maintains the Policy During Separation?

 Here's the step-by-step process to remove a spouse from your home insurance:

-- Provide documentation to your insurer — this typically includes the new deed, the divorce decree, and any settlement agreement
+- Provide documentation to your insurer.
+This typically includes the new deed, the divorce decree, and any settlement agreement

-- Request a policy endorsement or rewrite — your insurer will update the named insured to reflect sole ownership
+- Request a policy endorsement or rewrite.
+Your insurer will update the named insured to reflect sole ownership

-- Confirm the departing spouse has been removed — get written confirmation from the insurer
+- Confirm the departing spouse has been removed.
+Get written confirmation from the insurer

 If you're removing a spouse but haven't yet refinanced, note that the mortgage lender's name must also remain on the policy as the "mortgagee" until the loan is fully transferred or paid off.
+Understanding the mortgagee clause on your claim check is important because lenders remain a required co-payee until they're formally released.

 If you need to cancel your existing joint policy and start a new one in your name only, be sure to read up on how to cancel a home insurance policy properly to avoid penalties or coverage gaps.